 Degrees/Diplomas: MA Asian Studies, Monash University, Australia (1991), PhD in Japanese Studies (theatre), Monash University, Australia, (1999)

-Major publications include: Performativity and Event in 1960s Japan: City, Body, Memory (Palgrave 2013), Theatre and Performance in the Asia-Pacific: Regional Modernities in the Global Era (co-authored with Denise Varney, Barbara Hatley and Chris Hudson, Palgrave 2013), We’re People Who Do Shows: Back to Back Theatre: Performance, Politics, Visibility (co-edited with Helena Grehan, Performance Research Books, 2013), Kawamura Takeshi’s Nippon Wars and Other Plays (ed. and translation, Seagull Books 2011), Theorising the Angura Space: avant-garde performance and politics in Japan 1960-2000 (Brill Academic, 2006).
-He has published in journals such as TDR, Theatre Research International, Japanese Studies and Australasian Drama Studies.
+Major publications include: New Media Dramaturgy: Performance, Media New Materialism (co-authored with Helena Grehan and Edward Scheer, Palgrave 2016), Performativity and Event in 1960s Japan: City, Body, Memory (Palgrave 2013), Theatre and Performance in the Asia-Pacific: Regional Modernities in the Global Era (co-authored with Denise Varney, Barbara Hatley and Chris Hudson, Palgrave 2013), Theorizing the Angura Space: avant-garde performance and politics in Japan 1960-2000 (Brill Academic, 2006).
+He has published in journals such as TDR, Performance Research, Theatre Research International, Japanese Studies and Australasian Drama Studies.